 Amid the COVID-19 pandemic, the importance of healthcare mobile app is increasing exponentially.
 It eases the burden on healthcare workers by connecting patients with doctors online and even offers contact tracing to prevent the spread of the virus.

 With the Apple-Google partnership on COVID-19 contact tracing technology, efforts are made to offer a comprehensive solution.
-At FATbit Technologies, we strive to deliver custom mobile applications for healthcare businesses while implementing the latest trends to ease the burden on hospitals and patients.
+At FATbit Technologies, we strive to deliver healthcare mobile applications for healthcare businesses while implementing the latest trends to ease the burden on hospitals and patients.
 For a complete guide on healthcare mobile app development, click here.

 Disclaimer: The Blog has been created with consideration and care.
 We strive to ensure that all information is as complete, correct, comprehensible, accurate and up-to-date as possible.
 Despite our continuing efforts, we cannot guarantee that the information made available is complete, correct, accurate or up-to-date.
 We advise - the readers should not take decisions completely based on the information and views shared by FATbit on its blog, readers should do their own research to further assure themselves before taking any commercial decision.
 The 3rd party trademarks, logos and screenshots of the websites and mobile applications are property of their respective owners, we are not directly associated with most of them.